The Strange Case of Origami Yoda: Inspiration

 Angleberger has stated that partial inspiration for the book came from Origami artist Fumiaki Kawahata, whose origami Yoda has been seen on the Web.
-Inspiration also came from the unique style of writing associated with Star Wars.

-The name of McQuarrie Middle School is a reference to Star Wars artist Ralph McQuarrie, who seems to have heavily influenced Angleberger.

 Angleberger has stated that McQuarrie Middle School was inspired by S. Gordon Stewart Middle School in Fort Defiance, Virginia, which he attended as a child.

 Main characters

-The main characters in the book are Tommy, Dwight, Kellen, Yoda, Harvey, and Sara.
+The main characters in the book are Tommy, Dwight, Kellen, Yoda, Harvey, Sara, and many more.

 Origami Yoda

 Dwight's finger puppet that he brings to McQuarrie Middle School.
-He is known for being able to predict the future using the "Force".
-At first, many students believe that Yoda is entirely controlled by Dwight, and Harvey repeatedly attempts to prove he is a phony, but eventually almost every student at McQuarrie turns to Yoda for advice.
+He is known for being able to predict the future using the Force.
+At first, many students believe that Yoda is entirely controlled by Dwight, and Harvey repeatedly attempts to prove he is a phony, but eventually almost every student at McQuarrie turns to Origami Yoda for advice.
 Yoda is generally willing to offer advice to whoever asks, though he might offer the wrong advice to someone who insults him, such as when he sabotages a rude eighth-grader in the spelling bee.
-Strangely, Yoda's opinions sometimes differ from Dwight's, such as when he recommends not seeing a vampire film, Parasite Within, because it will be "cheesy", but Dwight is excited.
+Strangely, Yoda's opinions sometimes differ from Dwight's, such as when he recommends not seeing a vampire film, Parasite Within, because it will be "cheesy", but Dwight is excited to see the movie.

 The instructions for folding the original Origami Yoda are never revealed, and it is unknown how Dwight randomly knew how to fold him.
-Instructions for two simpler versions of Yoda can be found in the back of the first two books, including an "emergency five-fold Yoda".
+Instructions for two simpler versions of Yoda can be found in the back of the first two books, including an "emergency five-fold Yoda."